 Maybe not – and there’s actually more to Indian food than many people will likely imagine.
 Do you know where some of the most popular dishes originated?
-What are some fascinating facts about Indian food which might just whet your appetite for more?
-Let’s take a closer look and find out.
+What are some interesting facts about Indian food which might just whet your appetite for more?
+Let’s take a closer look at some fun facts about Indian food.

 Similarly, naan – the popular traditional bread served with Indian cuisine – is actually Persian.
 It’s intriguing to see which bits and pieces were brought into the cuisine from elsewhere in the world!